 Invoices are payable within __________ days unless otherwise agreed.

-Late payments may accrue interest at the rate prescribed by The Prescribed Rate of Interest Act 55 of 1975.

 The Provider may suspend access for overdue accounts after reasonable notice.

 WARRANTIES

 The Provider warrants that the Platform will be provided with reasonable skill and care.

 The Merchant warrants that all data submitted is lawful and accurate and that their use of the Platform will not infringe third-party rights or laws.